JAPAN Industrial-property-rights FAQ site

 - Q4-1 What is an Industrial design?

-- A4-1 An industrial design is a creative design indicating the shape, pattern, color, etc. of an article or a part of an article.
+- A4-1 An industrial design is a creative design indicating the shape, pattern, color, or any combination of article, building and graphic image relating to their external appearance.

 - Q4-2 How long does an industrial design right last?

-- A4-2 The term of an industrial design right is 20 years from the registration date.
+- A4-2 The term of an industrial design right is 25 years from the filing date of the application.

 - Q4-3 How long is a waiting period for industrial design examinations?